How to Identify and Prevent Mold in Your Home

 how to spot mold in your home

-Mold is a fungus, and there are literally thousands of species of fungi on planet Earth.
+Mold is a fungus, and there are literally millions of species of fungi on planet Earth.
 It would be impossible to explain each one here, but when it comes to mold, there are a few basic types to be aware of.
 Some are harmless and only require a quick cleanup.
 Others can cause serious problems if they aren’t treated and removed by a professional.

 Although there are things you can do to prevent mold from growing in your home — more about that later — sometimes, it can begin to accumulate without your knowledge.
 And, once it does start to grow, it doesn’t always show itself right away.
 If you suspect that there might be mold beginning to grow in a certain area of your home, it’s important not to panic.
 Instead, take a few minutes to explore the area in question to determine, 1.
 Is it mold? and 2.
 What kind of mold is it?